Developers guide to reports for Microsoft Dynamics CRM

 Microsoft Dynamics CRM includes reports that provide useful business information to the user.
 These reports are based on Microsoft SQL Server Reporting Services, and provide the same set of features that are available for the Microsoft SQL Server Reporting Services reports.
 More information: SQL Server Reporting Services

-For information about writing reports, see TechNet: Report writing with CRM 2015 for online and on-premises has been moved to Deploying and administering Microsoft Dynamics CRM.
+For information about writing reports, see TechNet: Report writing with CRM 2015 for online and on-premises has been moved to TechNet: Deploying and administering Microsoft Dynamics CRM.
 The topics here are for developer scenarios.

 The report definition (data and layout) of Microsoft Dynamics CRM reports are contained in an .rdl file, and the contents of the .rdl file conform to the Microsoft SQL Server Report Definition Language Specification.
 More information: Report Definition Language Reference

 Microsoft Dynamics CRM provides many out-of-box reports for viewing your business data.
 You can create custom reports using one of these reports as templates or can create a custom report from scratch.

 There are two types of reports in Microsoft Dynamics CRM: